 The Virginia Community College System (VCCS) is required to develop and operate a state Eligible Training Provider List (ETPL) in partnership with local workforce development boards.
-The Alexandria/Arlington Regional Workforce Council (Council) will issue the state ETPL application form for use by interested regional training providers to apply for the local submission on the ETPL.
-The Council will also issue the recertification form for use by approved regional training providers to remain on the ETPL.
+The Alexandria/Arlington Regional Workforce Council will issue the state ETPL Application Form for use by interested regional training providers to apply for submission onto the ETPL for a one-year period.
+The Council will also issue a Re-certification Form for use by existing training providers so that they may apply for consideration to remain on the ETPL for an additional year.

 The ETPL must be used to issue WIOA Individual Training Accounts (ITA) for the training of Adults, Dislocated Workers, and Youth when a determination has been made that training is needed to meet the employment and earnings goal established in the Individual Service Plan of a WIOA enrollee.
-The enrollee can compare the offerings on the ETPL and, with the advice of One-Stop Center staff, select the best training program for their individual needs.
+The enrollee can compare the offerings on the ETPL and, with the approval of WIOA staff, select the best training program for their individual needs.

 POLICY

-To become/remain eligible for the ETPL, the provider must submit the required information as outlined in VBWD Policy 404-01.
+To become eligible for inclusion into the ETPL, the provider must submit a completed ETPL Application Form along with the required information as outlined in VBWD Policy 404-01 and VWL No. 16-06, Change 1.
 Failure to provide all required information can result in ineligibility for inclusion in the ETPL.

+To remain eligible for the ETPL, the provider must submit the Re-Certification Form along with all required information as outlined in VBWD Policy 404-01 and VWL No. 16-06, Change 1.
+Failure to provide all required information can result in ineligibility for inclusion in the ETPL.

+For providers who have received WIOA funding during their ETPL inclusionary period, on the Re-Certification Form they must report on their WIOA customers’ and their total customers’:

+Training Completion Rate

+Credential Attainment Rate

+Entered Employment Rate

+Post Training Earnings

+For providers who did not receive WIOA funding during their ETPL inclusionary period, they are only required to report on their total customers’ rates.
+The Council will use the benchmarks listed in VWL No. 16-06, Change 1 to measure both WIOA customer and total customer performance.

 The Council determines if the provider’s information meets state and local criteria and votes to approve the provider for inclusion on the ETPL.
 Application may be submitted at any time, but will only be voted for inclusion in the ETPL at quarterly Council meetings.
 Training Provider Applications must be submitted per “program of training services”.

+In the event that a WIOA customer requests the use of a pending-provider’s services prior to the next Council meeting where their inclusion on the ETPL can be voted on, the Council’s Executive Director may approve the provider for temporary inclusion onto the ETPL as long as the provider meets all eligibility requirements.
+The temporary inclusion period will be from the time services are procured to the date of the next Council meeting.
+The Executive Director must provide rationale for providing temporary inclusion status during the next Council meeting.

 Council will add the training provider’s information onto the ETPL within 5 business days.